brenden/jquery-slopegraph/README.md

       <th>addClass</th>
       <td>undefined</td>
       <td>When specified as a series option, this will add the given class to all list entries of the series.
 This makes
-          it easy to apply special styles to the labels of a given series (see demo 3).</td>
+          it easy to apply special styles to the labels of a given series (see <a href="http://brenden.github.com/jquery-slopegraph/demo-3.html">demo 3</a>).</td>
     </tr>
     <tr>
       <th>decimalPlaces</th>